 |8.5.5 Remove/disable inactive user accounts at least every 90 days|

 |8.5.6 Enable accounts used by vendors for remote maintenance only during the time periods needed|

 |8.5.8 Do not use group, shared, or generic accounts or passwords|

 |8.5.9 Change user passwords at least every 90 days|

 |10.2 Implement automated audit trails for all system components|

-ERPM hardens and auto-propagates secured privileged login credentials wherever they may reside and provides a reliable audit trail to document the requestors, systems and accounts, time frames, and purpose of each access request.
+ERPM automatically finds and secures privileged login credentials wherever they may reside.
+It provides a reliable audit trail to document the requestors, systems and accounts, time frames, and purpose of each access request.